Junyoung-Shin-22/wordle/README.md

 ## 1. How To Use
 1. For the first round, enter 'serai' or 'lares' into Wordle.
+1. Enter the result from Wordle into the script as a five-digit number (Grey: 0, Green: 1, Yellow: 2)
 1. Enter the suggested word into Wordle
-1. Enter the result from Wordle into the script as a five-digit number (Grey: 0, Green: 1, Yellow: 2)
+1. Repeat 2 and 3 until you get the final answer.

 ## 2. Example
 Includes spoiler for Wordle from Aug.
 8, 2022. !!!